saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds2.jpg">

 * Using the example above the plugin should be for HANA 2.0 Rev 32.0.
+Note that there may be several downloads (different releases) for your HANA Revision.
+You should be able to use the latest one as long as you match the version and revision of your HANA system.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds3.jpg">

 * Download the appropriate plugin version and ensure that the file (.sar) is in the same directory where you created your "SAPCAR_e.BAT" file.
-This was done when you worked on the Smart Data Access workflows.
+This batch file was used when you worked on the Smart Data Access workflows.
 * Double click on the .sar file and you should have an extracted folder in your "sapcar_out" folder.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds4.jpg">